 Bird Flu: What is Avian Influenza and is it present in the UK?

-What is Bird Flu?
+What is it?

-Is Bird Flu different to human flu?
+Is bird flu different to human flu?

-Avian Influenza is typically caused by Type A Influenza viruses (there are 4 types, A, B, C and D) which are separated into subtypes based on the proteins on their surface.
+Ålesund Avian Influenza is typically caused by Type A Influenza viruses which are separated into subtypes based on the proteins on their surface.
 You may have heard the viruses referred to as H5N1 or H1N1.
-These names denote for the differences in the proteins on their surface, which enable entry of the virus into cells.
+These names denote the different proteins on their surface, which let the virus get into cells.
 The H stands for Haemaglutinin (H) and the N stands for Neuraminidase.
-There are in total 18 H types and 11 N types, with a large number of combinations, some more pathogenic than others.
+There are 18 H types and 11 N types in total, with a large number of combinations, some more pathogenic than others.

-How deadly is Bird Flu to birds?
+How deadly is it?

-Pathanāmthitta Avian Influenza strains are categorized as Highly Pathogenic (HPAI) and Low Pathogenic (LPAI), based on their ability to cause mortality infection in birds.
-In the UK each type of influenza is categorized into high or low pathogenicity and then monitored based upon this.
+Pathanāmthitta Avian Influenza strains are categorized as Highly Pathogenic (HPAI) or Low Pathogenic (LPAI).
+This is based on their ability to cause mortality in birds.
+In the UK, each type of influenza is categorized into high or low pathogenicity and then monitored based on this.
 HPAI infections can kill birds within 48 hours in 90-100% infections so these outbreaks must be swiftly controlled.

-Recent outbreaks of Bird Flu In the UK
+Recent outbreaks of bird flu in the UK

 Strain H5N8 detected in broilers in Leominster, Herefordshire on 11th November 2020 with HPAI.
 A 3km and 10km Temporary Control Zone have been put in place around the infected premises.